 The WTM is a completely open and transparent organisation with a comprehensive website at where there is a great range of books, publications and audio-visual material available to be viewed or downloaded that we encourage everyone to explore so as to reach your own conclusions about the veracity and importance of the work of the WTM.

 - - - - - - - - - - - - - - - - - -

 For further reading about the outrageous, reverse-of-the-truth lie that the WTM is a cult, and our successful vindication in the courts, see the section on our website.
 Another relevant WTM essay is .
 Also, as has been mentioned, is particularly relevant.

 And finally, we also recommend reading about the more upset having to support rather than study understanding of the human condition when it arrives, and on how to become transformed and free of the human condition.

 Discussion or comment on this essay is welcomed—see below.

-These essays were composed in 2017-2018 by Jeremy Griffith, James Press, Damon Isherwood, Fiona
+This essay was composed in 2018 by Jeremy Griffith, James Press, Damon Isherwood, Fiona